haade-administrator/haade-addons/frpc/DOCS.md

 frp_type: // http
 custom_name: // name of you're connection http
 token_key: // key token for secure connection to server
+protocol: // tcp, kcp, websocket, by default connect to server in tcp
 connect_server_local_ip: //# set client binding ip when connect server, default is empty.
 Only when protocol = tcp or websocket, the value will be used.
 local_ip: // ip of you're local hassio install by default is 127.0.0.1
 local_port: // by default 8123